Transactional Analysis Therapy

 Contracting is an important element in Transactional Analysis.
 It’s the framework of how we agree to work together.
 Effective contracting can improve communication and relationships and this can affect positive change.
 It is important not to rush in and to consider who contracting are between.
 As well as whether each has capacity and awareness and it is ethical, legal, jointly agreed and for mutual gain.
 If done well, this ‘working alliance’ can create a subtle, unspoken bond to facilitate change and a space for interaction can be created to keep each party from serious harm whilst encouraging enough delving to create disturbance, as this is essential for growth.
 Constant re-contracting is valuable in order to avoid assumptions and allow for ruptures to be openly addressed and repaired.
 By keeping contracting fluid and staying mindful of requirements for effective contracting, the quality of the interaction can be improved and deepened.
 Within this space, life transforming therapy can take place and to keep prioritising the contracting process is fundamental to the therapeutic relationship.

-The basic philosophies of Transactional Analysis Psychotherapy are:
+The Basic Philosophies of Transactional Analysis Psychotherapy

-- Ego States & Transactional Analysis Psychotherapy
+Theory of Transactional Analysis Psychotherapy

 The theory is that there are three ego states.
 They are Parent, Adult and Child.
 These states make up individual thoughts, feelings and behaviours.
 We interact with ourselves and each other from these states so understanding them can help us understand ourselves, others and the world.